senecajs/seneca-in-practice/problems/transport_client/problem.md

 ```
 require('seneca')()
-  .client(6666, { type:'tcp'})
+  .client({ type:'tcp'})
-  .act({role:'greetings', cmd:'hello',name:'Marco'},console.log)
+  .act({role: 'greetings', cmd: 'hello', name: 'Marco'}, console.log)
 ```

 The goal of the exercise is to write a client for the previous `math` plugin using the `sum` command exposed on TCP on the default port that prints on `console.log` the microservice answer.

-To solve the exercise create the solution which sums the two integers passed using the first two arguments (use `process.argv`).
+To solve the exercise create the solution which call the sum service using the first two arguments (use `process.argv`).

 Also, remember to `close` seneca when the clients has received the answer, otherwise the process will hangs (and you have to terminate it manually).

-If you want to test it you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and launch your solution directly (`node mysolution`)
+If you want to test it manually, you can also change (or make a copy) of the solution of the previous exercise and make it expose the microservice through TCP, launch it with node and launch your solution directly (`node mysolution`)